robbintt/outlines/scansf.md

     - `the city` - slang for san francisco in registration data (address etc.)
     - `merit` - a crime, something concrete to report
     - `shots fired` - shots fired (observed directly by officer?)
+    - In the aves (sunset), officers use the letter of the alphabet to describe location.
+        - `40th and K` = 40th and Kirkham (etc.)

 6. Questions